trippleflux/nxscripts/nxmydb/trunk/readme.txt

 Database        = ioftpd        # Database name
-Compression     = True          # Use compression for the server connection Sync            = True          # Synchronization of users and groups SyncFirst       = 30            # Seconds until the first full synchronization SyncInterval    = 60            # Seconds between each incremental synchronization
+Compression     = True          # Use compression for the server connection Sync            = True          # Synchronization of users and groups Sync_First      = 30            # Seconds until the first full synchronization Sync_Interval   = 60            # Seconds between each incremental synchronization

 5. Adjust these options as required.
 There are several other options to enable SSL encryption and fine-tune the connection pool.
 For a list of available